Last Updated: December 6, 2023

 - Otherwise use your personal information, internally, in a lawful manner that is compatible with the context in which you provided the information.

-To exercise the access, data portability, and deletion rights described above, submit a verifiable consumer request to us by either calling us at 833-319-2998 or emailing us at firstname.lastname@example.org.
+To exercise the rights described above, please submit a consumer request to us by:

 Response Timing and Format

+Once we have verified a request from a California consumer, where required, we will confirm receipt of the request within 10 days and explain how we will process the request.
 We will make our best effort to respond to a verifiable consumer request within 45 days of its receipt.
-If we require more time, we will inform you of the reason and extension period in writing.
-For data portability requests, we will select a format that is readily usable and should allow you to transmit the information from one entity to another entity without hindrance.
+We may require an additional 45 days (for a total of 90 days) to process your request, but in those situations, we will provide you a response and explanation for the reason it will take more than 45 days to respond to the request.
+Our responses will include required information under California Law.
+For right to access requests, we will select a format that is readily usable and should allow you to transmit the information from one entity to another entity without hindrance.
 We do not charge a fee to process your verifiable consumer request unless it is manifestly unfounded or excessive.

 Other California Privacy Rights